Francesco Bolzoni

-Francesco Bolzoni (born 7 May 1989) is a retired Italian footballer who played as a midfielder.
+Francesco Bolzoni (born 7 May 1989) is an Italian football coach and former footballer who played as a midfielder, currently in charge as head coach of club Pro Patria.

 He is a former Italy U21 international.

-Club career
+Playing career

 Internazionale

-Bolzoni started out at San Colombano al Lambro before joining Inter's academy.
+Bolzoni started at San Colombano al Lambro before joining Inter's academy.
 Bolzoni has played for every academy team from the Esordienti (under-13) to the Primavera (under-20).

-During the season 2006–2007, Bolzoni was part of the winning side, when the reserve won the Campionato Nazionale Primavera (under-20 Italian Championship).
+During the 2006–2007 season, Bolzoni was part of the winning side, as the reserve team won the Campionato Nazionale Primavera (under-20 Italian Championship).

 He made his first-team debut on 1 February 2007, playing 26 minutes of 2006–07 Coppa Italia) semi-final return leg against Sampdoria at the Stadio Giuseppe Meazza.

-On 19 September 2007, Bolzoni, along with Esposito and Puccio, was selected for the first time in the 20-men squad for the 2006–07 UEFA Champions League match against Fenerbahçe.
-However, he failed to make his debut in the UEFA Champions League, on that day.
-In the following match against PSV Eindhoven he came on as a substitute for Santiago Solari in the 70th minute, making his first UEFA Champions League appearance.
+On 19 September 2007, Bolzoni, along with Esposito and Puccio, was selected for the first time in the 20-man squad for the 2006–07 UEFA Champions League match against Fenerbahçe.
+However, he failed to make his UEFA Champions League debut that day.
+In the following match against PSV Eindhoven, he came on as a substitute for Santiago Solari in the 70th minute, making his first UEFA Champions League appearance.

-On 12 December, during an away match against PSV Eindhoven, Bolzoni started his first UEFA Champions League match, and also played the whole 90 minutes.
-The game ended in 1–0 win for Internazionale.
+On 12 December, during an away match against PSV Eindhoven, Bolzoni started his first UEFA Champions League match and also played the whole 90 minutes.
+The game ended in a 1–0 win for Internazionale.

-Bolzoni renewed his contract with the club until 30 June 2012 in 2008.
+In 2008, Bolzoni renewed his contract with the club until 30 June 2012.

-On 24 May 2009, in a match against Cagliari he made his Serie A debut for Inter coming in as substitute for Cristian Chivu.
+On 24 May 2009, in a match against Cagliari, he made his Serie A debut for Inter, coming in as a substitute for Cristian Chivu.